 Transplant seedlings to soil and grow them in a short day (8 h light/ 16 h dark) at 22 °C for four weeks.

-Transfer plants to continuous light, at 22 °C to induce the transition from the vegetative to the reproductive stage and for imaging the inflorescence shoot apical meristems.
+Transfer plants to continuous light, at 22 °C to induce the transition from the vegetative to the reproductive stage and for imaging the inflorescence SAMs.

 Tomato and soybean growth

-Incubate the seeds with wet filter paper under 28 °C till they germinate.
+Incubate the seeds covered with wet filter paper under 28 °C till they germinate.

-Transplant seedlings to soil and grow them in a long day (16 h light/ 8 h dark) at 25 °C for one week or longer for imaging the vegetative shoot apical meristems.
+Transplant seedlings to soil and grow them in a long day (16 h light/ 8 h dark) at 25 °C for one week or longer for imaging the vegetative SAMs.

 Dissection of the shoot apex